Table of Contents

-I’m sure people have often asked you ‘so why did you stay in a toxic relationship‘?
+I’m sure people have often asked you ‘So why did you stay in a toxic relationship for so long’?
 You’re left feeling a little awkward scrambling for an answer that sounds plausible and makes sense.

-For people who have never experienced a toxic relationship, it is very difficult to understand why you stay in a toxic relationship.
+For people who have never experienced toxic behavior, it is very difficult to understand why you would stay in a toxic relationship.

-A toxic relationship starts off like any relationship, you feel amazing and life is just perfect.
-The abuse within the relationship happens slowly and what started off as normal and perfect slowly becomes abnormal and you often don’t notice your boundaries and the relationship eroding.
+Toxic relationships start off like any relationship, with you feeling amazing and that life is just perfect.
+The abuse within the relationship happens slowly and what started off as normal and perfect slowly becomes abnormal and you often don’t notice the manipulation, your boundaries being ignored and the relationship eroding.

 Maybe you’re the type of person who runs when things get tough.
 Maybe you’re the kind of person who sticks around to help when things get rough.
 Or maybe you’re somewhere in between.